 Best Videos for Learning Suturing

-There are many videos on YouTube for learning suturing.
-One of the most highly-recommended is the Duke Suture Skills Course by Dr. Zenn.
+There are many videos on YouTube for learning to suture.
+One of the most highly recommended is the Duke Suture Skills Course by Dr. Zenn.

 It starts by going over the instrument tie and then seven different types of sutures.

 How to Practice Suturing